xietanu/pico8-pinball/README.md

 These lanes reset after the ball drains, or if you light all of the targets in the associated group (the leftmost 3 of the left lane, and the rightmost 2 for the right lane).

+## Minigames

+Completing the following minigames can help score big points - and achieve ORBIT...

 ### Slingshot

 Shoot the ball around the top, lighting up the spinner and landing in the left kick-out hole to score a **Slingshot!**